+- when the MS needs to request the use of eDRX or needs to stop the use of eDRX;

 - when a change in the PSM usage conditions at the MS requires a different timer T3312 value or different timer T3324 value; or

+- when a change in the eDRX usage conditions at the MS requires different extended DRX parameters.

-NOTE: A change in the PSM usage conditions at the MS can include e.g. a change in the MS configuration, a change in requirements from upper layers or the battery running low at the MS.
+NOTE: A change in the PSM or eDRX usage conditions at the MS can include e.g. a change in the MS configuration, a change in requirements from upper layers or the battery running low at the MS.

-- when the MS needs to request the use of eDRX or when the MS changes the extended DRX parameters.

 The ROUTING AREA UPDATE REQUEST message shall always be the first data sent by the MS when a routing area border is crossed.
 The routing area identification is broadcast on the broadcast channel(s).

 A normal routing area updating shall abort any ongoing GMM procedure.
 Aborted GMM procedures may be repeated after the normal routing area updating procedure has been successfully performed.
 The value of the update type IE included in the message shall indicate "RA updating".